 Whilst on the subject of wind… make kites with these kids.
 We have two gorgeous Kite Guest posts here on Red Ted Art, both will take time and care to complete, but hey all look GORGEOUS.
 We have the Owl Kite from Creative Creatures and Butterfly Kites from The Journals of Giddy Giddy.

 Drawing with Side Walk Chalk is BIG BIG BIG in our house and we so have to have a go at MAKING our own side walk chalk, something we haven’t yet had a go at.
 I know the kids will adore it.
-Chck out how me jumbo chalks using TP Rolls or ice cube trays for shaped sidewalk chalk gifts.
+Chck out how me jumbo chalks using TP Rolls.
+Here is ANOTHER great DIY Sidewalk Chalk recipe for you to check out!
+Love the cute shapes this one comes in, perfect as summer gifts!

 Friendship bracelets take me back to my teen years and Summer camps.
 I remember making these for hours.
 To me this is one of THE classic crafts that I hope my kids will learn to make one day!
-Purlbee shares their instructions.
+Check out our friendship bracelets for beginners instructions!

 How about some fun with water.
 Made for those hot hot hot summer days, this is a great way to cool down.
 Sponge Balls have taken the internet by storm and no (hot) summer childhood should be without one.
 Just remember to go and hide when the kids are armed with these!
 Thanks to One Charming Party for the how to.